killbill/killbill-bridge-plugin/README.md

 ## Models

-There are two main models that we can identify:
+There are two main models that we can identify, called respectively `proxy` and `proxy-routing` models:

-1. The `KB-P` is used as a simple internal payment gateway but does not do any dynamic payment routing: In this model, each `paymentMethod` associated with an `Account` in `KB-S` reflects the plugin that should be used (e.g `stripe`) on the `KB-P` side -- that is, the `pluginName` associated to each `paymentMethod` will correctly show `killbill-stripe` in this example.
+1. `proxy` model: The `KB-P` is used as a simple internal payment gateway but does not do any dynamic payment routing: In this model, each
+`paymentMethod` associated with an `Account` in `KB-S` reflects the plugin that should be used (e.g `stripe`) on the `KB-P` side -- that is, the `pluginName` associated to each `paymentMethod` will correctly show `killbill-stripe` in this example.
 The `KB-P` is completely transparent and really works as a proxy.

-2. In this second model, the `KB-P` is used as a dynamic payment gateway.
+2. `proxy-routing` model: In this second model, the `KB-P` is used as a dynamic payment gateway.
 It can route payments based on rules such as latency, errors, BIN-level optimization, business-level rules -- mimimum volume to meet contract terms, ...
 In this case, creating a `paymentMethod` associated with an `Account` in the `KB-S` will **not** create a matching  `paymentMethod` on the `KB-P` side; instead, the `bridge` will initiate all the payment requests with a null `paymentMethodId` and rely on the control payment layer on the `KB-P` side to automatically do the payment routing.

 # Configuration